QuazChick/bedrock-wiki/docs/blocks/block-format-history.md

         -   `on_liquid_touches` determines what happens when the liquid type flows into the block.
         -   `stops_liquid_flowing_from_direction` determines an array of directions that the liquid cannot flow out of this block from.
 -   Updated `minecraft:material_instances`
-    -   Updated `ambient_occlusion` instance parameter to require a float which determines ambient occlusion intensity.
+    -   Updated `ambient_occlusion` instance parameter to support a float which determines ambient occlusion intensity (0.0-10.0).

 ## 1.21.40